 AgAu is a cryptocurrency that gets its name from the chemical symbols for gold (Au) and silver (Ag).
 There are two forms of AgAu: the AgAu Gold token whose value is equal to the price of 1 gram of LBMA gold, and the AgAu Silver token whose value is equal to the price of 1 gram of LBMA silver.

 Airgead coin enables a user to merge the value of different precious metals, including gold, silver, platinum, and palladium, into one coin.
 The value of each Airgead coin is based on the type and mass of precious metal assets backing it up.

 Anthem Gold (AGLD) is a cryptocurrency that has been launched by Anthem Vault Inc. Each AGLD coin is backed by one gram of tangible gold.
 The gold backing the currency is fully insured and vaulted securely via a nonbank operator.

 AssetBase has five different cryptocurrencies pegged to different precious metals (gold, platinum, silver, palladium, and rhodium).
 AssetBase has a separate coin for each metal.
-The GoldBase coin (ABG) is backed by 1 gram of physical gold which is 100% redeemable upon request.
+The GoldBase coin (ABG) is a gold cryptocurrency backed by 1 gram of physical gold which is 100% redeemable upon request.
 All the precious metals backing the coins are stored and insured by a third party.

 Each AU coin is backed by 0.75 gram of tangible gold.
 However, the par value of the coin will always be equal to 1 gram of tangible gold.
 The physical gold backing of the coin is securely vaulted in London, Zurich, New York, Singapore, Toronto, and Hong Kong.